m4ln/dcgan-histology-pytorch/README.md

 # DCGAN in PyTorch for Histopathological Image Generation
-An implementation of a DCGAN (Deep Convolutional Generative Adversarial Network) for the generation of histopathological images, i.e classified glomerulus pathologies of the kidney.
-The Code is derived from Chapter 4 & 5 from [Hany, J. & Walters, G. (2019).
-Hands-on Generative Adversarial Networks with PyTorch 1.0 : implement next-generation neural networks to build powerful gan models using python](https://github.com/PacktPublishing/Hands-On-Generative-Adversarial-Networks-with-PyTorch-1.x#hands-on-generative-adversarial-networks-with-pytorch-10).
+This repository implements a DCGAN (Deep Convolutional Generative Adversarial Network) for generating histopathological images, specifically glomerulus pathologies of the kidney represented by 12 classes.
+The code is adapted from Chapter 4 & 5 of [Hands-on Generative Adversarial Networks with PyTorch 1.0](https://github.com/PacktPublishing/Hands-On-Generative-Adversarial-Networks-with-PyTorch-1.x#hands-on-generative-adversarial-networks-with-pytorch-10) by Hany, J. & Walters, G. (2019).

 ## Prerequisites
 - Linux OS